aosabook/500lines/interpreter/interpreter.markdown

 The Python interpreter is a _virtual machine_, meaning that it is software that emulates a physical computer.
 This particular virtual machine is a stack machine: it manipulates several stacks to perform its operations (as contrasted with a register machine, which writes to and reads from particular memory locations).

 The Python interpreter is a _bytecode interpreter_: its input is instruction sets called _bytecode_.
 When you write Python, the lexer, parser, and compiler generate code objects for the interpreter to operate on.
-Each code object contains a set of instructions to be executed --- that's the bytecode --- plus other information that the interpreter will need.
+Each code object contains a set of instructions to be executed&mdash;that's the bytecode&mdash;plus other information that the interpreter will need.
 Bytecode is an _intermediate representation_ of Python code: it expresses the source code that you wrote in a way the interpreter can understand.
 It's analogous to the way that assembly language serves as an intermediate representation between C code and a piece of hardware.

 ### A Tiny Interpreter